 The following are the basic landlord responsibilities in the state of Alabama.
 Landlords must:

-- Keep the premises safe, habitable and clean
+- Keep the premises safe, habitable and clean or else lease termination may be permitted

 - Schedule property repairs to keep up with the rental maintenance